We are an independent family-owned business

 HISTORY OF THE HALL

 The most colourful character among the Swinfen dynasty, was Patience Swinfen, a former parlour maid who had married into the family.
 In the 1860’s she inherited the Hall, but the will was fiercely contested by another branch of the family.
-Seven long years of litigation followed and Patience became a cause célébre throughout the land, upsetting Victorian conventions that women were subservient, quiet and accepted their situation in life.
+Seven long years of litigation followed and Patience became a cause célébre throughout the land, upsetting Victorian conventions of gender and class.

-The last of the family to live at Swinfen Hall, was Lt Colonel Michael Swinfen Broun who built the South wing, including the magnificent Ballroom for his daughter’s 21st Birthday.
-It took three years to complete; however the celebrations never took place as his daughter eloped two weeks before the big event.
+The last of the family to live at Swinfen Hall, was Lt Colonel Michael Swinfen Broun who built the South wing, including the magnificent oak-panelled ballroom for his daughter’s 21st birthday.
+It took three years to complete.
+However, the celebrations never took place as his daughter eloped two weeks before the big event.
 He died in 1948 leaving the proceeds of the estate to the Cathedral and city of Lichfield.
 The surrounding land was subsequently sold and the Manor House stood empty for over thirty years.

-It was purchased in 1987 and opened as a hotel after ten months of restoration and refurbishment.
-In 2003 the estate grew by an additional 95 acres of farmland and in 2004 the 45 acre wild deep park was established.
+The Wiser family purchased the Hall from the receivers in 1987 and after ten months of restoration and refurbishment opened as a hotel.
+In 2003 a further 95 acres of adjoining farmland was acquired and in 2004 the 45 acre wild deer park was established.
 The land has been restocked with oak, beech and horse-chestnut trees, wild hay meadows have been created and 400 metres of hedgerows planted.
 The Victorian walled garden has also been restored and the kitchen now has an abundant supply of fresh vegetables, fruit and herbs throughout the Summer months.

 Television programmes such as Boon have been filmed at the hotel and it was also the site of the first “Blind Date” wedding hosted by Cilla Black in 1991.
 Since then it has overseen the weddings of a multitude of celebrities.